 Lieutenant Yaros was due to retire in six months to work at the same bank where he was killed.
 He was a paratrooper for the 101st Airborne Division of the US Army during World War II and was wounded at the Battle of the Bulge.
 Captured and taken prisoner by the Germans he escaped from the POW camp.

 **INFORMATION OBTAINED FROM THE OFFICER DOWN MEMORIAL PAGE -- www.ODMP.org **

-There are currently no photos for Lieutenant George Yaros.
+There is 1 photo for Lieutenant George Yaros.